-A copy of the underwriting agreement has been filed as an exhibit to the registration statement of which this prospectus is part.
+A copy of the form of the underwriting agreement has been filed as an exhibit to the registration statement of which this prospectus is part.

-We have been advised by the underwriters that they propose to offer the Class A Units and Class B Units, if any, directly to the public at the public offering prices set forth on the cover page of this prospectus.
-Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$ per Class A Unit.
+We have been advised by the underwriter that it proposes to offer the Class A Units and Class B Units directly to the public at the public offering prices set forth on the cover page of this prospectus.
+Any securities sold by the underwriter to securities dealers will be sold at the public offering price less a selling concession not in excess of \$0.23952 per share of common stock, \$0.23952 per Pre-Funded Warrant and \$0.00048 per Common Warrant.

-The underwriting agreement provides that the underwriters' obligation to purchase the securities we are offering is subject to conditions contained in the underwriting agreement.
+The underwriting agreement provides that the underwriter's obligation to purchase the securities we are offering is subject to conditions contained in the underwriting agreement.

-No action has been taken by us or the underwriters that would permit a public offering of the securities in any jurisdiction outside the United States where action for that purpose is required.
+No action has been taken by us or the underwriter that would permit a public offering of the securities in any jurisdiction outside the United States where action for that purpose is required.
 None of our securities included in this offering may be offered or sold, directly or indirectly, nor may this prospectus or any other offering material or advertisements in connection with the offer and sales of any of the securities offering hereby be distributed or published in any jurisdiction except under circumstances that will result in compliance with the applicable rules and regulations of that jurisdiction.
 Persons who receive this prospectus are advised to inform themselves about and to observe any restrictions relating to this offering of securities and the distribution of this prospectus.
 This prospectus is neither an offer to sell nor a solicitation of any offer to buy the securities in any jurisdiction where that would not be permitted or legal.

-The underwriters have advised us that they do not intend to confirm sales to any account over which they exercise discretionary authority.
+The underwriter has advised us that it does not intend to confirm sales to any account over which they exercise discretionary authority.